nicolaszwier/nicolas-blog/posts/2020-11-05-how-to-implement-infinite-scroll-using-javascript.md

 Have you ever realized how the infinite scroll works?

-When you are scrolling the feed from a social media, the application fetches more data when the scrollbar became closer to the bottom.
+When you are scrolling the feed from a social media, the application fetches more data when the scroll bar became closer to the bottom.

 That's exactly how we'll gonna solve this problem.
 We're going to detect the scroll bar position at our screen, and, when she is near the bottom, a function will be called.
 Now, let's code!

 ### Coding the infite scroll

-First, I'm gonna make a piece of HTML and create a element to be our scrollable list.
+First, I'm gonna make a piece of HTML and create an element to be our scrollable list.
 Check the result:

 ```HTML
 <section class="list" id="list">